publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptI/sptb/m__us_usc_t19_s1414.md

     (c) __Post-entry summary information__

-        A Program participant that is eligible to file electronically entry information under subsection (a) of this section and additional information under subsection (b) of this section from a remote location may file at any remote location designated by the Customs Service any information required by the Customs Service after entry summary.
+        A Program participant that is eligible to file electronically entry information under subsection (a) and additional information under subsection (b) from a remote location may file at any remote location designated by the Customs Service any information required by the Customs Service after entry summary.

     (d) __Definitions__